What should you know about Spanish slates?

 selections, as they are produced from the same natural slate blocks.
 The NATURAL selection competes on cost with artificial products, but keeps the long life expectancy and low environmental impact that characterises natural slate.

-In recent years, Spanish slates production has increased and that’s because more and more countries are finding out their high quality and performance.
+In recent years, Spanish slate tile roof production has increased and that’s because more and more countries are finding out their high quality and performance.
 But not all slates are the same!